Va'eira: Exodus chapter 7

 Reading God's statement in Exodus 7:3 that "I will harden Pharaoh's heart," the report of Exodus 9:12 that "the Lord hardened the heart of Pharaoh," and similar statements in Exodus 4:21; 10:1, 20, 27; 11:10; and 14:4, 8, and 17, Maimonides concluded that it is possible for a person to commit such a great sin, or so many sins, that God decrees that the punishment for these willing and knowing acts is the removal of the privilege of repentance (teshuvah).
 The offender would thus be prevented from doing repentance and would not have the power to return from the offense, and the offender would die and be lost because of the offense.
 Maimonides read this to be what God said in Isaiah 6:10: "Make the heart of this people fat, and make their ears heavy, and their eyes weak, lest they see with their eyes and hear with their ears, and their hearts will understand, do repentance and be healed."
 Similarly, 2 Chronicles 36:16 reports, "They ridiculed the messengers of God, disdained His words and insulted His prophets until the anger of God rose upon the people, without possibility of healing."
-Maimonides interpreted these verses to teach that Pharoah—and, assumedly, the Egyptian collective—sinned willingly and to such an egregious extent that they deserved to have repentance withheld from them.
+Maimonides interpreted these verses to teach that Pharaoh—and, assumedly, the Egyptian collective—sinned willingly and to such an egregious extent that they deserved to have repentance withheld from them.
 Thus, because Pharaoh sinned on his own at the beginning, harming the Jews who lived in his land (as Exodus 1:10 reports him scheming, "Let us deal craftily with them"), God issued the judgment that repentance would be withheld from Pharaoh until he received his punishment.
 Therefore, God said in Exodus 14:4, "I will harden the heart of Pharaoh."
 Maimonides explained that God sent Moses to tell Pharaoh to send out the Jews and do repentance when God had already told Moses that Pharaoh would refuse because God sought to inform humanity that when God withholds repentance from a sinner, the sinner will not be able to repent.
 Maimonides made clear that God did not decree that Pharaoh harm the Jewish people; rather, Pharaoh sinned willifully on his own, and he thus deserved to have the privilege of repentance withheld from him.